the Northern Utah WebSDR server(s)

 To be absolutely clear:

-- We will be pleasantly surprised if we can completely support the
+- We will be pleasantly surprised if we can completely cover the

-WebSDR with ad revenue which is why we'll also be encouraging donations.
+WebSDR's power bill and a portion of the site with ad revenue which is why we also encourage donations.
 None of us will actually be making money on this - we are hoping that it will cover at least some of our ongoing expenses.

 - We don't